 Some people resist change.
 In education, it’s a common fear.
 To get many teachers to move, you need to overwhelmingly convince them that change is better.
 This is likely a cultural response to constant external change initiatives.

 I’m not sure where it developed, but I’ve always had a bias towards action.

-I think deeply and consider options carefully.
+I think deeply and consider options carefully while striving to make solid decisions.
 But, when faced with a choice, if the pros and cons balance equally, I’ll choose action.
 Unlike some, I don’t need to be convinced to act.
 I crave it.